karolbucon/CompSciproject/README.md

     print(patron.display())

 Findings thorughout the project:
 Throughout the project I found that pyhtons object-oriented features make it easy to model real-world entities like books, patrons, and transactions.
-The use of classes and methods allows for a clear separation of concerns, where each class is responsible for a specific part of the system.
+The use of classes and methods allows for a clear separation of concerns where each class is responsible for a specific part of the system.

 Some Challenges faced:
 The current implementation uses a simple file-based system (JSON) for data storage.
 This works for small libraries but might not scale well for larger libraries with thousands of books and patrons.